 The social dimension of agritourism

-The Policy Learning Platform will host a webinar on agritourism, on 10 September 2024 at 10:00.
-This webinar will put a focus on the social and collaborative dimension of agritourism - how it fosters collaboration among actors that tend to work alone.
+The Policy Learning Platform will host a webinar on agritourism on 10 September 2024 from 10:00 to 11:30 CEST.
+This webinar will focus on the social and collaborative dimension of agritourism - how it fosters collaboration among actors who tend to work alone.

 Agritourism is a form of tourism that involves visiting agricultural areas to experience farm life and agricultural activities.
 It combines elements of both agriculture and tourism, offering visitors the opportunity to engage with farming practices, enjoy rural landscapes, and learn about the origins of their food.